a-alphayed/Arch-Notes/README.md

 Instructions for Arch installation notes + Arch on IMac/MacBook installation.

-Credit for this information was taken from these sources:
+The information in this documentation was taken from these sources:

 - [pandeiro/arch-on-air](https://github.com/keinohguchi/arch-on-air/blob/master/README.md)
 - [ArchLinux Installation With OS X on Macbook Air (Dual Boot)](http://panks.me/posts/2013/06/arch-linux-installation-with-os-x-on-macbook-air-dual-boot/)